×

 Age of Majority in Illinois

-Another important aspect of Illinois child support law is that child support may be extended if the child is pursuing higher education.
-Illinois courts may order one or both parents to contribute to college or other post-secondary educational expenses under certain circumstances, which is outlined in many marital settlement agreements, divorce decrees, court orders and by statute.
-These expenses could include tuition, room and board, textbooks, and other necessary college costs.
-This support could be required until the child graduates or turns 23, whichever comes first, although the court may make adjustments based on the specific circumstances.
+• The child is attending college or advanced training.
+Illinois child support law also allows for payments to be continued while a child is pursuing higher education.
+Illinois courts may order one or both parents to contribute to college or other post-secondary educational expenses beyond a child’s 18th These expectations are often outlined in a divorce settlement, and couples anticipating college expenses for a child after divorce should work with an experienced divorce lawyer to ensure these elements are considered during negotiations.
+These expenses could include tuition, room and board, textbooks, and other necessary costs.
+It is common for this type of support to continue until the child graduates or turns 23, whichever comes first, although exceptions may be made in special circumstances.

-If a child has a mental or physical disability that affects their ability to support themselves, child support may continue beyond the age of 18.
+• The child has a mental or physical disability.
+Child support may continue beyond the age of 18 when a child has a mental or physical impairment that affects their ability to support themselves.
 In these cases, a parent could be required to provide support for an adult child indefinitely, depending on the needs of the child and the financial situation of the parents.

 Modifying or Terminating Child Support

 It’s important to note that in Illinois, child support does not automatically end when a child turns 18 or graduates from high school.
-If there’s an existing court order, parents must seek a modification to terminate support, or the court will continue to enforce it until all requirements are met.
+If an existing court order is in place, parents must seek a modification to terminate support, or the court will continue to enforce the order until all requirements are met.

-Navigating child support laws in Illinois can be complex, and every family’s situation is unique.
-If you have questions about your specific case, consulting with a family law attorney can help ensure that you’re fulfilling your legal obligations and protecting your child’s future.
-Reach out to Jennifer Ward of Ward Family Law for a consultation on your child support obligation, modification or termination: 312-803-5838 or jward@wardfamilylawchicago.com
+Understanding Illinois’ child support laws isn’t easy, and every family has unique circumstances to consider.
+If you have questions about seeking, modifying, or enforcing a child support order, help is available.
+Consulting with a family law attorney can provide answers and help ensure that you’re fulfilling your legal obligations and protecting your child’s future.
+Reach out to Jennifer Ward of Ward Family Law for a consultation at 312-262-5972 or jward@wardfamilylawchicago.com.

 Our dedicated team of lawyers, paralegals, and staff provides reliable guidance and support